renpy/renpy/sphinx/source/config.rst

     This contains a list of callbacks that are called before Ren'Py adds a new object to _history_list.
-The callbacks are called with the new history object as the first argument, and can add new fields to that object.
+The callbacks are called with the new HistoryEntry object as the first argument, and can add new fields to that object.

     Ren'Py uses history callbacks internally, so creators should append